saisusmithainavolu/IOT_CourseClasswork/LWM2M_Setup/Experiments.md

 - Enter the following data:
   - Give the Client Endpoint name
   - Setup the Credentials using two security modes.
 This step is optional
   - Provide paths to deleted.
+By default /0,/1,/21 will be deleted.
 This step is optional
   - Add LWM2M server and Bootstrap server to the client.
 This step is optional
   - In all configurations,I used Pre-shared key mode of security for authentication by providing Identity and key(in hexadecial format)
   - Click on ADD after all the configuration is done.